 A notification channel defines a destination for real-time event delivery.
 Vilna supports two channel kinds:

-**Webhook** - Vilna sends an HTTP POST to your URL whenever a relevant event occurs.
-The request will include HMAC-SHA256 signature headers for verification (planned).
-See [Authentication](/guides/authentication#webhook-signature-verification) for signature details.
+Webhook - Vilna sends an HTTP POST to your URL whenever a relevant event occurs.
+Each delivery is signed with HMAC-SHA256 in the X-Webhook-Signature header (Stripe format).
+See Authentication for verification details.

 Telegram - Events are delivered to a Telegram chat.